bknowles/zero-to-cloud/slides/lessons/01_slide.md

 1. More Value of Communities & Preparing to Speak/Teach
 1. Location & Localization vs. Culturation & Distance

-.notes: 30 seconds -- (Snow) talk about your view that if you're in a foreign place you really need to learn the language and the culture no matter what, and even if the physical distance is minimal, if the cultural difference is too much, then success is unlikely
+.notes 30 seconds -- (Snow) talk about your view that if you're in a foreign place you really need to learn the language and the culture no matter what, and even if the physical distance is minimal, if the cultural difference is too much, then success is unlikely